SuperHouse/TelloMqtt/README.md

 WiFi network, and ALSO has access to an MQTT broker.

-Testing has been done with a Raspberry Pi with a WiFi connection to the Tella and a wired Ethernet connection to the rest of the network, including an MQTT broker.
+Testing has been done with a Raspberry Pi with a WiFi connection to the Tello and a wired Ethernet connection to the rest of the network, including an MQTT broker.
 You can also run the broker directly on your device if you prefer.